OluwasegunO-CTRL/CompileCamp-Bootcamp-2025/week4_app/README.md

   * **`StateProvider`**: Employed for simpler state, like managing the current filter (`todoFilterProvider`).
 This allows the UI to easily read and update the active filter (All, Active, or Completed).

   * **`Provider`**: Leveraged for computed or derived state.
 The `filteredTodosProvider` dynamically computes the list of todos to display based on the current filter, and `todoStatsProvider` calculates statistics (total, active, and completed counts).
 This ensures that the UI is always in sync with the application's state without any manual state synchronization.

+### Data Persistence with SharedPreferences

+The app uses `shared_preferences` to persist todo data between app sessions:

+  * **Automatic Saving**: Todos are automatically saved to local storage whenever the list changes (add, toggle, delete, or clear completed).
+  * **Initial Loading**: Todos are loaded from storage when the app starts.
+  * **JSON Serialization**: Todo objects are serialized to JSON for storage and deserialized when loaded.
+  * **Error Handling**: Includes basic error handling for storage operations.

 ### UI and Widgets